Jet lag: Risk factors

 Jet lag has a stronger impact when crossing more time zones over a few days.
 If someone has had jet lag before, then they are likely to have it again.
 Additional factors include arrival time, age, stress levels, sleep before travel, and use of caffeine or alcohol.
 Those over the age of 60 are more sensitive to circadian rhythm changes.
-The chances of jet lag increase with less sleep before a flight and higher stress levels.

 Additionally, insufficient sleep before a flight can exacerbate jet lag symptoms.
 A well-rested state prior to travel helps the body adapt more efficiently to new time zones.

 High stress levels can also disrupt the body's natural rhythms, making it more difficult to adjust to a new time zone.
 Stress-induced hormonal changes may interfere with sleep quality and circadian alignment.

 Personal factors such as chronotype (morningness or eveningness preference), genetic predispositions, and overall health can affect how one experiences jet lag.
 For instance, individuals with a natural tendency to stay up late may find it easier to adjust to westward travel.